akshatgarg12/Reqlogs/README.md

 ### Working
 This will log your request data in form of tables in console and will render a webview as well.

-Webview for an example server
 ![web-view](https://github.com/akshatgarg12/Reqlogs/blob/documentation/docs/ss/web.png)
-Console for an example server

 ![console-view](https://github.com/akshatgarg12/Reqlogs/blob/documentation/docs/ss/console.png)